vtrevino/ogmapper/README.md

 The **GappedBitwiseAT1GC0Encoding** is similar to BitwiseAT1GC0Encoding but the nt used for indexing are chosen as [left][gap][right]=k where [left] and [right] are estimated by k/3.
 So, here -k=36 is equivalent in bits to -k=24 in BitwiseAT1GC0Encoding.

-The **SwapBitwiseAT1GC0Encoding** is similar to BitwiseAT1GC0Encoding but it uses non-continuous nt indexing one nt and skipping one until k is reached.
+The **SwapBitwiseAT1GC0Encoding** is similar to BitwiseAT1GC0Encoding but it uses non-continuous nt indexing, one nt and skipping one until k is reached.

-The **HPCEncoding** (homo-polymer compressed) ignore consecutive repetition
+The **HPCEncoding** (homo-polymer compressed) ignores consecutive repetitions of a nucleotide and then uses 'plain' encoding as the **PlainEncoding** above.

 # Running ogMapper